medic/cht-release-testing/README.md

 ## Generating a Project Board for Testing a Release

-Create a personal access token and name it token.json in this directory.
+Create a github personal access token and name it token.json in this directory.

+Run `npm install`

 Run `node create_release_project.js --version <release_vers>` to create a new project versoin.